 11:00am to 12:00pm - Improv presentation workshop with Upright Citizens Brigade (only open to symposium presenters)

-9:30am to 11:30am - Concurrent live student presentations and film screenings (open to all symposium attendees)
+1:00pm to 5:30pm - Student presentations, panels, and film screenings (open to all symposium attendees)

-Symposium presenters will convene for a breakfast and a workshop with the Upright Citizens Brigade.
+Symposium presenters will convene for a workshop with the Upright Citizens Brigade.
 The workshop will focus on enhancing presentation skills by exploring concepts and techniques associated with long form improvisation.